Spacexplorer11/Space_Dodge/README.md

-This is just a pygame project which I followed a youtube tutorial to make ( https://www.youtube.com/watch?v=waY3LfJhQLY ) I have been adding new features such as sound effects, lives and I will try to add a level system!
+This is just a pygame project which I followed a YouTube tutorial to make ( https://www.youtube.com/watch?v=waY3LfJhQLY ) I have been adding new features such as sound effects, lives and I will try to add a level system!
-This project is currently in active development and I am just doing it as a hobby.
+This project is currently in active development, and I am just doing it as a hobby.

 Instructions to use the game: